Graduate Admission Requirements

 Submit a Statement of Purpose and a Curriculum Vitae (CV) with your electronic application.
 The statement of purpose (usually one to three pages) should describe your purpose for undertaking or continuing graduate study, your reasons for wanting to study anthropology at Purdue, and your research interests, professional plans, and career goals.
 You also may explain any special circumstances applicable to your background and elaborate on your scholarly publications, awards, achievements, abilities, and/or professional history.
 The statement should also identify the area(s) of concentration or specialization that attract you to the anthropology program at Purdue and any individual faculty with whom you hope to work.
 If you are applying for the MS and plan to continue to the

-We request that you list in your CV under the heading “Preparation for Research” any research-related skills and experiences, such
+We request that you list in your Curriculum Vitae (CV) under the heading “Preparation for Research” any research-related skills and experiences, such

-Optional: Applicants may also upload a Fellowship Essay as part of the online application.
+Optional: Applicants may also upload a Diversity Essay as part of the online application.

 Degree-seeking applicant must upload an official transcript for every institution of higher education attended.
 A